fair-acc/opencmw-java/docs/IoSerialiser.md

       - smaller code usually leads to smaller compiled binary sizes that are more likely to fit into CPU cache, thus are less likely to be evicted on context changes, and result into overall faster code.
-        *N.B. while readability is an important issue, we found that certain needless use of 'interface + impl pattern' (ie. only one implementation for given per interface) are harder to read and harder to optimise for the (JIT) compiler too.
+        *N.B. while readability is an important issue, we found that certain needless use of 'interface + impl pattern' (ie. only one implementation for a given interface) are harder to read and harder to optimise for by the (JIT) compiler too.
-        As an example, in-lining and keeping the code in one (albeit larger) source file proved to yield much faster results for the `CmwLightSerialiser` reimplementation of an existing internally used wire-format.*
+        As an example, in-lining and keeping the code in one (albeit larger) source file proved to yield much faster results for the `CmwLightSerialiser` that is a reimplementation of an existing internally used wire-format.*
       - maintenance: code should be able to be re-engineered or optimised within typically 2 weeks by one skilled developer.
         *N.B. more code requires more time to read and to understand.
 While there are many skilled developer, having a simple code base also implies that the code can be more easily be modified, tested, fixed or maintained by any internally available developer.
-Also, be believe that this makes it possibly more likely to be adopted by external users that want to understand, upgrade, or bug-fix of 'what is under the hood' and is of specific interest to them.
+Also, we believe that this makes it possibly more likely to be adopted by external users that want to understand, upgrade, or bug-fix of 'what is under the hood' and is of specific interest to them.
 Having too many paradigms, patterns or library dependencies -- even with modern IDEs -- makes it unnecessarily hard for new or occasional users for getting started.*